wenext-limited/pr-agent/docs/docs/core-abilities/auto_approval.md

     auto_approve_for_low_review_effort = X # X is a number between 1 and 5
     ```

-    When the [review effort score](https://www.qodo.ai/images/pr_agent/review3.png) is lower than or equal to X, the PR will be auto-approved (if not disabled by ticket compliance criteria, see below).
+    When the [review effort score](https://www.qodo.ai/images/pr_agent/review3.png) is lower than or equal to X, the PR will be auto-approved (unless ticket compliance is enabled and fails, see below).

 - **Ticket compliance criteria**